2020 Oscars Winners: The Complete List

 Joe Pesci, The Irishman

-Brad Pitt, Once Upon a Time...In Hollywood
+WINNER: Brad Pitt, Once Upon a Time...In Hollywood

 Kathy Bates, Richard Jewell